SBW ALIGNED YOGA

 While “yang” yoga focuses on your muscles, yin yoga targets your deep connective tissues, like your fascia, ligaments, joints, and bones.
 It’s slower and more meditative, giving you space to turn inward and tune into both your mind and the physical sensations of your body.

-Restorative Yoga is the practice of yogic shapes, each held for longer than in conventional yoga as exercise classes, often with the support of props such as folded blankets, to relax the body.
+Restorative Yoga is the practice of yogic shapes, each held for longer than in conventional yoga as exercise classes, often with the support of props such as folded blankets and bolsters to relax the body.
+Nurture your heart and offer peace to your soul with compassionate self care techniques.
+The class will include restorative and gentle yoga postures, self massage, breathwork, and mindfulness practices.
 Restorative yoga allows for rest, healing and emotional reset.
-It is an relaxing practice designed for any one to enjoy.
+It is a relaxing practice designed for any one to enjoy.

 Yoga for Seniors 65+

 Whether you're aiming to get stronger and more flexible or you just want to decompress and still your mind, yoga can help.
 This yoga practice includes chair yoga, hath and other styles above.
 Remember that a key consideration is your physical condition and fitness level.
 Yoga for Seniors accommodates those with arthritis, osteoporosis, heart conditions, etc. Always consult your healthcare provider before beginning any new exercise regimen.

 Most often commonly called "Trauma-informed" yoga is based on a particular understanding of trauma, one that emphasizes its impact on the entire mind-body system, as opposed to particular mental states (e.g., troubling memories) viewed in isolation from the physical body.